alexwlchan/alexwlchan.net/src/_drafts/aberdulais-waterfall.md

 </figure>

 Other artefacts included a hook for retrieving [slag][slag] from the iron furnace, and a metal plate that sat on the floor off the tin house.

-Since we're in Wales, the signs were all written in Welsh as well as in English:
+And since we're in Wales, the signs were all written in Welsh as well as in English:

 <figure class="wide_img">
   {% wide_image 2018/P9210363 %}